emre-basala/emre-basala.github.io/_posts/2014-09-06-testing-draper-decorators-with-rspec.md

 ---

 In any web application that follows the MVC pattern, we ideally we want to keep the view templates as simple and as logic-free as possible.
-The business logic should be handled between Models and Controllers and the view should be just be responsible to present it.
+The business logic should be handled between Models and Controllers and the view should just be responsible to present it.

 Here is a very basic example of a view template doing more than just showing the data.